Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 Such events occur → Supply decreases

 ### Expectations of future prices
-If a price of a good is expected to increase in the future, producers may temporarily hold back their stocks
+If a price of a good is expected to increase in the future, producers may temporarily hold back their stocks to sell them at a higher price in the future, earning more profits.

+Expecting higher prices → Reduces current supply Exectomg lower prices → Increases current supply

 ## Price of Related goods: